openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func assertComponentExist(on: On): Unit
 ```

-**Function:** An assertion API used to verify whether a component matching the given target attributes exists on the current interface.
+**Description:** An assertion API used to verify whether a component matching the specified target attributes exists on the current interface.

 **System Capability:** SystemCapability.Test.UiTest